spautz/limited-cache/README.md

 - `lowLevelReset(cacheMeta)`
 - `lowLevelSetOptions(cacheMeta, options)` - you can update options anytime

-These functions are also grouped together as [`limitedCacheUtil`](https://github.com/spautz/limited-cache/blob/main/src/core/limitedCacheUtil.ts#L13-L23), if you would rather not import each individually, but minimization and tree-shaking will be slightly better if you use them directly.
+These functions are also grouped together as [limitedCacheUtil](https://github.com/spautz/limited-cache/blob/main/src/core/limitedCacheUtil.ts#L13-L23) -- but minimization and tree-shaking will be slightly better if you import each individually.

 ## FAQ